-Some of the projects the Foundation will initiate in 2018 include:
+Some of the projects the Foundation will initiate include:

 Graduate Level: Initiatives include applying for NSF Grants, focusing on national foundations that have funding priorities compatible with the stated goal of the International Titanium Foundation to support industry desired STEM academic programs, increasing participation by graduate students and professors at the annual ITA conventions and establishing networking opportunities for prospective employers and students where the ITF can operate as the pipeline between academic and the Titanium industry, and expanding the Academic Poster Sessions for Research & Development in Titanium at the annual ITA Conventions.